 The Roots of Magic Realism

 The turn of the 20th century ushered in dynamic and fundamental changes for the world of art .
 It is generally agreed that the Modern era of art beganPortrait of an Artist - Andre Derain ca1912-14 in the Realist movement in France during the 1840's.
-With each successive generation, artists with a progressive outlook pushed the frontiers of the art world further away from its academic establishment.
+With each successive generation, artists with a progressive outlook pushed the frontiers of the art world further away from its academic establishment .
 However, in the years just prior to World War I, a counter Modernist movement established itself in the arts.
-Expressionism, Cubism and Futurism had each pushed formal design to an extreme that many people were not yet ready to accept.
-The counter movement came to be known as the "Return to Order" or the "Call or Order", and can be seen in the work of a many established artists during that time, including Andre Derain .
-His work quickly transitioned from Fauvism to a Realism influenced by Cubism and mature Cezanne.
-The "Call to Order" was initially promoted by Jean Cocteau and Andre Lhote, but, once started, began to migrate toward traditional French styles and neoclassicism .
+Expressionism, Cubism and Futurism had each pushed formal design to an extreme that many people were not yet ready to accept .
+The counter movement came to be known as the "Return to Order" or the "Call or Order", and can be seen in the work of a many established artists during that time, especially after the war.
+For example Andre Derain's quickly transitioned from Fauvism to Realism influenced by Cezanne.
+The "Call to Order" saw other French artists migrate toward traditional French styles and neoclassicism .
 In Italy, similar momentum lead to the formation of Il Novecento Italiano, which promoted styles derived from primitive Italian or Roman cultures.
 This group was actively promoted by Margherita Sarfatti, who was Mussolini's mistress.
-After World War I even Picasso joined in by producing work in a classical mode, especially from 1920 to 1923.
+After World War I even Picasso produced work in a classical mode, especially from 1920 to 1923.
 The same can be said for many other artists who were based in Paris during this period.
 Immediately after the war, the public had little taste for avant-garde art, and its value plummeted for a number of years.

-The artists of the twenties found two importantThe Snake Charmer 1907 by Henri Rousseau sources of inspiration, both helped them express the feelings of alienation and anxiety that were so prevalent during this time.
+The artists of the twenties found two importantThe Snake Charmer 1907 by Henri Rousseau sources of inspiration, both of which helped them express the feelings of alienation and anxiety that were so prevalent during these times.
 These were the "metaphysical" paintings of Giorgio de Chirico and the naive art of Henri Rousseau.
-The German artists adapted the mysterious and dreamlike elements from these and other predecessors, and combined them with objects from everyday life.
+German artists adapted the mysterious and dreamlike elements from these and other predecessors, and combined them with objects from everyday life.
 They endeavored to infuse "magic" into ordinary, even banal objects.
 The effect was enhanced by sharply focused realistic style, resulting in paintings whose details held the viewers interest while also exploring deep emotional reservoirs .

 In addition to the influences of the artists de Chirico and Rousseau, some of the German artists of the Neue Sachlichkeit drew stylistic techniques from the art of the Flemish and German masters of the 15th and 16th centuries.
 From these early models came an art with a highly detailed treatment of subject matter, with sharp focus in both of the foreground and the background, and with multiple centers of interest .
-This art became characteristic of much of the art produced during the Weimar period.
+The were also able to draw from the Realism of several contemporaries, such as the French artist, Felix Vallotton .

 Our discussion continues....